czhu12/czhu12.github.io/_posts/2020-1-10-Democratic-Debates-1.md

 Along the way I hope to demonstrate some techniques in machine learning, natural language processing, and data science.
 Techniques that we can use to make sense of this data.

-_Note: The dataset is downloaded from rev.com which is a transcription service that provides full transcripts of the debates for free._
+_Note: The dataset is downloaded from [Rev](https://rev.com) which is a transcription service that provides full transcripts of the debates for free._

 # Speaking Time
-First, lets take a look at how long each candidate spoke over the past 6 debates:
+First, let's take a look at how long each candidate spoke over the past 6 debates:

 Candidate            | Total Time | Utterances | Average Time
 -------------------- | ---------